knative/docs/serving/samples/helloworld-csharp/README.md

     ```

 1. Create a new file, `service.yaml` and copy the following service definition
    into the file.
-Make sure to replace `{PROJECT_ID}` with the ID of your Google
+Make sure to replace `{username}` with your Docker Hub username.
-Cloud project.
-If you are using docker or another container registry instead,
-replace the entire image path.

     ```yaml
     apiVersion: serving.knative.dev/v1alpha1